ansontwk/PyDeseq2-Wrapper/README.md

 2. Place your scripts in this repo

 # Usage
-This wrapper script extends the functionality of the Pydeseq2 objects by unifiying the `DeseqDataSet` and `DeseqStats` objects under a single `rna_dataset` object.
+This wrapper script extends the functionality of the Pydeseq2 objects by unifying the `DeseqDataSet` and `DeseqStats` objects under a single `rna_dataset` object.